-Cantor Perryne Anker, Liturgical Studies.
-Associate Dean of the Cantorial School.
+Cantor Perryne Anker, Associate Dean of the Cantorial School, Liturgical Studies.
 B.S., Juilliard School of Music, New York where she won the Catherine Tuck Award.
-Served as cantor at Stephen S. Wise Temple in Bel Air, Beth Shalom in Santa Monica, and Temple of the Arts in Los Angeles.
+Served as Cantor of Stephen S. Wise Temple in Bel Air, Beth Shalom in Santa Monica, and Temple of the Arts in Los Angeles.
 Member of the American Conference of Cantors.

 Rabbi Anne Brener, Ritual and Human Development.
 Rabbinical ordination and M.S. in Jewish Communal Service from Hebrew Union College; M.S.W., University of Southern California.
 Faculty member at Morei Derekh, a program in Jewish Spiritual Direction.
 Author of Mourning and Mitzvah.

-Rabbi Dr. Mordecai Finley, Liturgical Studies, Ethics.
+Rabbi Mordecai Finley, PhD, Liturgical Studies, Ethics.
 Ordination from Hebrew Union College.
 Ph.D. in Religion-Social Ethics, University of Southern California.
-Founding rabbi of Ohr HaTorah Congregation, Los Angeles, a traditional-progressive congregation; co-founder of the Academy for Jewish Religion, California.
+Founding Rabbi of Ohr HaTorah Congregation, Los Angeles, a traditional-progressive congregation; co-founder of the Academy for Jewish Religion, California.

 Cantor Jay Frailich, Liturgical Studies.
 D.Mus. and Commission as Cantor from Hebrew Union College School of Sacred Music.
 Cantor of University Synagogue (Reform), Brentwood, California, for more than 30 years.